chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

   ]
 ---

 Building software is as much about making tradeoffs as it is about writing code.
 It involves making decisions about what strategies, tools, and processes to use.
 In a tradeoff, choosing some benefit from an alternative comes at a cost.
-There are no simple right or wrong answers, only better or worse choices in the context of the requirements and available resources.
+There are no right or wrong answers, only better or worse choices in the context of the requirements and available resources.

+## Space-time

 One common tradeoff in software engineering is the space-time tradeoff.
 In some processes, it is possible to reduce computation time by using more memory or disk storage.
 For example, here's a program that prints out the intersection between two arrays, _m_ and _n_: